 By taking a highly targeted approach to a seemingly complex media landscape, you can build the profile of your peer-to-peer marketplace, crowdfunding campaign, or other sharing economy initiative with a crowd that is unique to your specific offering.

-In this article, we’ll show you how.
+In this article, we’ll show you how you can use PR to grow your marketplace.
 And it’s not just the theory; we’ve got some cool examples, too.

 What is PR?